PostHog/posthog.com/contents/blog/how-to-product-market-fit.md

 ## How can PostHog help me validate product market fit?
 Product analytics is key to understanding the behavior of your customers.
-Leveraging PostHog’s [retention tool](https://posthog.com/docs/user-guides/retention) is a great way to determine whether your current product has product market fit.
-[Deploy PostHog Free today](https://posthog.com/docs/self-host#deploy).
+Leveraging PostHog’s [retention tool](/docs/user-guides/retention) is a great way to determine whether your current product has product market fit.
+[Deploy PostHog Free today](/docs/self-host#deploy).

-_Enjoyed this?
-Subscribe to our [newsletter](https://posthog.com/newsletter) for more posts on startups, growth, and analytics._